Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 - The editor of Teams is not built for longer written texts.
 In fact, it‘s pretty bare-bones without features such as tagging, drafts, or pre-planned publishing of content.

-Microsoft has lately also been more focused not on solving these issues but instead working on the video components of the software and even integrating its version of the „Metaverse“ (formerly called „3D“ or „VR“) in the form of virtual spaces.
+Microsoft has lately also been more focused not on solving these issues but instead working on the video components of the software and even integrating its version of the “Metaverse” (formerly called “3D” or “VR“) in the form of virtual spaces.

 *Microsoft* seems more interested in **creating a skeuomorphic digital office than actually helping people do good work in a distributed team**.
 (And you can guess which tool the 60,000 Microsoft employees most likely used from the study at the top.)